Constellation-Labs/documentation-hub/stargazer/Guide/signingData.md

 <head>
   <meta
     name="description"
-    content="Signing arbitrary data enables you to verify an user's possession of an account, this guide will walk you through the signing process and verification."
+    content="Signing arbitrary data enables you to verify the user's possession of an account.
+This guide will walk you through the signing process and verification."
   />
 </head>

 <intro-end />

-Signing arbitrary data enables you to verify an user's possession of an account, this guide will walk you through the signing process and verification.
+Signing arbitrary data enables you to verify the user's possession of an account.
+This guide will walk you through the signing process and verification.

 :::info Obtain a chain provider

-With the steps mentioned in _[Provider Activation](./providerActivation.md#obtain-a-chainprovider)_ get a chain provider for the networks you want to interact with.
-In the following examples we will use both ethereum and constellation providers.
+As covered in [Provider Activation](./providerActivation.md#obtain-a-chainprovider), obtain a chain provider for the networks you want to interact with.
+In the following examples, we will use both Ethereum and Constellation providers.

 ```typescript title="TypeScript"
 const dagProvider = window.stargazer.getProvider("constellation");